ghga-de/ghga-metadata-schema/docs/schema_markdown/year.md

 # Slot: year

-Year in which the paper was published.
+The year in which the paper was published.

 URI: [GHGA:year](https://w3id.org/GHGA/year)